Spandau Ballet: Journeys to Glory

 A series of exclusive 'secret' gigs in 1980 at unique non-rock venues like the Scala cinema and the cruiser HMS Belfast, advertised only by word-of-mouth, created the hype for a major record companies bidding war.
 After the band signed with Chrysalis Records, they released "To Cut a Long Story Short", produced by Landscape’s Richard James Burgess.
-It became a Top Five hit in the UK charts in late 1980, as well as reaching the Top 20 in Australia, Ireland and Spain.
-Their second single, "The Freeze", was another Top 20 hit in the UK, Ireland and Spain, followed by the double A-side "Musclebound/Glow" and the Gold-certified debut album Journeys to Glory in early 1981.
+It became a top five hit on the UK charts in late 1980, as well as reaching the top 20 in Australia, Ireland and Spain.
+Their second single, "The Freeze", was another top 20 hit in the UK, Ireland and Spain, followed by the double A-side "Muscle Bound"/"Glow" and the gold-certified debut album Journeys to Glory in early 1981.

 The band played their first US showcase in May 1981 at New York's Underground Club, on 17th and Broadway, with a fashion show by Axiom, a co-operative of the London club scene's new clothes designers including Sade Adu.
 Spandau were the first UK pop band to perform live at the world-famous Ku Club in Ibiza.

-Reflecting the rapidly evolving club scene and Soho's hippest new nightspot, Le Beat Route on Greek Street, the band changed musical directions again, releasing the funk single "Chant No.1 (I Don't Need This Pressure On)", which was a No.3 hit in the UK charts and reached No.17 in the US on Billboard magazine's Disco Top 100 in 1981.
+Reflecting the rapidly evolving club scene and Soho's hippest new nightspot, Le Beat Route on Greek Street, the band changed musical directions again, releasing the funk single "Chant No. 1 (I Don't Need This Pressure On)", which was a No. 3 hit in the UK while reaching No. 17 in the US on Billboard magazine's Disco Top 100 in 1981.
 The song was championed by DJ Frankie Crocker on WBLS.

 Diamond

 The follow-up album, Diamond, also produced by Burgess, was released in 1982.
-This album was certified Gold by the BPI.
+This album was certified gold by the BPI.
 The band had Burgess remix every single from both albums for inclusion on each single's B-side and for 12-inch club releases.
 These mixes were later released as a boxed set.
-However, the second single from Diamond was "Paint Me Down", which broke their run of top 20 hits by stalling at No.30.
-The third single, "She Loved Like Diamond", failed to make the UK Top 40 at all.
+However, the second single from Diamond was "Paint Me Down", which broke their run of top 20 hits by stalling at No. 30.
+The third single, "She Loved Like Diamond", failed to make the UK top 40 at all.

 Trevor Horn remixed the track "Instinction", which was released as the fourth single from the album.
 Backed with a special dance remix of "Chant No. 1" on the 12-inch single version, the release was very well received.
-It returned the band to the UK Top 10 after the poor chart performance of their previous two singles.
+It returned the band to the UK top 10 after the poor chart performance of their previous two singles.